 Web hosting is an online service helping you store website data, while a domain name will be your website address – the URL people type into their browsers to access your site.

-Many companies also offer a free domain as part of their hosting plans, so look out for those to save some money in your website creation journey.
+Many companies also offer free domains for websites as part of their hosting plans, so look out for those to save some money in your website creation journey.

 Almost anybody can start a business nowadays.
 All you need to begin with is find a business idea and take care of the financials and legal requirements.
 Then, consider the software and hardware you need to run the company and get insurance coverage.